tidalmigrations/tidalmigrations.github.io/index.md

 `Content-Type` should be included when performing any request that includes a body in JSON format.

+The lifetime of `access_token` and `refresh_token` token is 8 hours.
+The `expires_in` parameter tells you the token expiration time in seconds.
+Once the token is expired, you must re-authenticate.
+However, it is possible to have permanent access to the API with the use of `refresh_token`.
+The Refresh Token can be used to retrieve a brand new Access Token by utilising the [*api/v1/refresh*](#getrefresh) endpoint.

+Auth0 generates the access token in *JSON Web Tokens (JWTs)* format.
+It used to obtain the user's resources.

 The response of the request is: